 *This recipe post for Meal Prep Sheet Pan Greek Meatballs with Vegetables is a collaboration with Beef.
 It’s What’s for Dinner., on behalf of the Beef Checkoff, as part of my role as a compensated member of the Beef Expert Bureau.
 However, all opinions are my own and not influenced in any way.

-How To Make Sheet Pan Greek Meatballs with Vegetables
+How To Make Greek Meatballs with Feta Cheese

 Next, pulse your feta cheese until you have fine crumbles.
 This way, you don't end up with big chunks of cheese in your meatballs and the cheese will be well incorporated into the beef when mixed.